Certification & Courses

 About the Course

 This course is designed to teach individuals to lead safe and effective exercise classes for community-dwelling older adults.
 Certification as a CCAA Seniors’ Fitness Instructor recognizes proficiency in leading evidence-based model exercise classes, applying specific knowledge and skills pertinent to adulthood and old age.
-The SFIC course was developed by the CCAA in partnership with Western’s School of Kinesiology.
-This certification course involves 28-30 hours of theory and practical instruction, delivered in-person or in a mixed delivery format of synchronous and asynchronous modules, and mentorship from the CCAA team.
-Certification is granted upon successfully completing a written exam and a competency-based practical evaluation.
+The SFIC was developed by the CCAA in partnership with Western’s School of Kinesiology.
+This certification course involves 28-30 hours of theory and practical instruction, delivered in-person or in a mixed delivery format of synchronous and asynchronous modules, and mentorship from one or more certified SFICs.
+Live sessions provide opportunities for participants to interact with eachother and to practice their fitness instructing skills by participating in and leading components of fitness classes.
+Certification is granted upon successful completion of a written exam and a competency-based practical evaluation.
 Certification is maintained by demonstrating ongoing excellence in upholding the SFIC standard.

 Watch the course intro video